ssavitzky/Honu/README.md

-Once things get bootstrapped, the entire configuration process is run via the Makefile. `make install` is the main target; eventually there will be targets for partial installs, e.g. on tiny systems or systems where I don't have `sudo` access.
+Once things get bootstrapped, the entire configuration process is run via the Makefile. `make install` is the main target; eventually there will be targets for partial installs, e.g. on tiny systems, servers, or systems where I don't have `sudo` access.

 `to.do`

-My to-do list, of course.
+The project's to-do list, of course.
 The format is trivial: an open circle (lowercase "o") is something that's not started yet; a period is something in progress, and a filled circle (asterisk) is finished. "\~" indicates something I've decided not to do, and "?" indicates something